bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/modules/providers/rest/index.md

     Map value:      string
 ```

-The headers to use for all requests.
+The global headers to use for requests.

 **Example:**